-Anyone unable to produce an equine passport when asked can be fined up to £5000, receive up to two years’ imprisonment or both.
+Anyone unable to produce an equine passport when asked can be fined several thousand, receive up to two years’ imprisonment or both.

 The purpose of the the equine passport is to:

 - prove the identity of the horse and prevent the selling of stolen equines

 - prevent certain drugs from entering the human food chain.

 If someone is trying to sell you a horse without a passport shouldn’t make the purchase and report it to the Trading Standards Office.

 If a vendor refuses to give you the horse passport of a horse you have bought they are breaking the law and can be prosecuted (though they probably won’t be if it’s just a one-off).

 Many current and prospective horse owners are not familiar with how a horse passport should look.
 During the vetting process, a vet should check the passport and make sure it belongs to the horse that is being sold and a vet providing good service will scan the horse for a microchip.

 When buying a horse it is helpful if you know what to look for in a passport.
 If anything seems off you can contact the passport-issuing organisation (PIO).

 Here’s a list of things to check for to make sure the passport you are looking at is real.